mimblewimble/grin/CONTRIBUTING.md

 When you are starting to contribute to grin, we really would appreciate if you come by the gitter chat channels.

-In case of problems with trying out grin, before starting to contribute, there's the [Support chat](https://gitter.im/grin_community/support).
+In case of problems with trying out grin, before starting to contribute, there's the [grincoin#support](https://keybase.io/team/grincoin) on Keybase.
 Write there about what you've done, what you want to do, and maybe paste logs through a text paste webservice.

-* Please [join the grin Lobby](https://gitter.im/grin_community/Lobby) to get a feeling for the community.
+* Please [join the grincoin#general  on Keybase](https://keybase.io/team/grincoin) to get a feeling for the community.
-* And [see the developers chat](https://gitter.im/grin_community/dev) if you have questions about source code files.
+* And see the developers [ grincoin#dev  on Keybase](https://keybase.io/team/grincoin) if you have questions about source code files.
   If you explain what you're looking at and what you want to do, we'll try to help you along the way.
-* Also see `docs/*.md` and the folder structure explanations, and [the wiki](https://github.com/mimblewimble/docs/wiki).
+* See `docs/*.md` and the folder structure explanations, and [the wiki](https://github.com/mimblewimble/docs/wiki).

+* Also visit [Grin Docs and Resources]( https://docs.grin.mw/  ) for understanding and getting started Grin.
-* Further information and discussions are in the [Forum](https://forum.grin.mw), the [website](https://grin.mw), the [mailing list](https://lists.launchpad.net/mimblewimble/) and news channels like the [@grincouncil](https://twitter.com/grincouncil) and a (mostly unfiltered!)
+* Further information and discussions are in the [Forum](https://forum.grin.mw), the [website](https://grin.mw), the [mailing list](https://lists.launchpad.net/mimblewimble/) and news channels like the [Reddit/grincoin](https://www.reddit.com/r/grincoin/) and a (mostly unfiltered!)
 Twitter bot that collects headlines, mailing list posts, and reddit posts related to Mimblewimble/Grin: [@grinmw](https://twitter.com/grinmw)

 ## Testing